verrazzano/docs/content/en/docs/observability/logging/logs.md

 ---
-title: "Logging Components in Verrazzano"
+title: "About Logging Components in Verrazzano"
 description: ""
 weight: 1
 draft: false